 National Carrot Cake Day, on February 3, celebrates one of our favorite desserts.
 Carrots contain a natural sweetness that’s just perfect for cake.
 Many historians believe the cake originated in the Middle Ages when sugar and other sweeteners were scarce.
 (Carrots were used as a substitute.)
 The earliest known recipe for carrot cake can be found in a French cookbook published in 1827.
 While the origins of National Carrot Cake Day are hard to come by, that won’t stop carrot cake lovers from indulging on February 3.

-National Carrot Cake Day - History
+National Carrot Cake Day timeline

 Red, white, and orange